 TOP 50 THINGS TO DO WITH KIDS IN SINGAPORE

 1. Gaze at nature at Gardens by the Bay

 Singapore is a city synonymous with lush tropical growth, with Gardens by Bay being its finest example.
-Get outdoors and gaze up in awe at the impressive Super Trees en route to the Flower Dome and Cloud Forest.
+Get outdoors and gaze up in awe at the impressive Super Trees en route to the two conservatories.
 The giant waterfall in the Cloud Forest will take your breath away, and there is always something new to see at the ever-changing Flower Dome.
 Don’t miss the free Far East Organisation Children’s Garden water play area, which is so fab it warrants a whole separate visit.

 2. Spend a day at Sentosa